 County Lines Effect on London

 The circulation of illegal drugs has always followed an advanced process.
 However, greater figures of continuous trading are increasing, even under the watch of police officers.

 This demand has resulted in the recruitment of younger people to transport drugs across the city; becoming victims of County Lines.
 Younger individuals are being targeted to complete the dirty work for drug dealers, following financial rewards and threats.
 Those who’ve been excluded from mainstream schools are mainly recruited by criminal organisations, with the motive to transport drugs, no matter the crime required.

 This criminal organisation is becoming out of control, as a national emergency has been declared by the home secretary and the London Mayor, Sadiq Khan.
-The number of drug related knife crimes and stabbings around London have increased substantially since the emergence and development of County Lines, including a rise in deaths.
+The number of drug-related knife crimes and stabbings around London has increased substantially since the emergence and development of County Lines, including a rise in deaths.

 The Greatest Factors Driving The Use of Drugs and Knife Crime in London

 We have listed a number of the main factors contributing to the recent rise in drug-related crime in the capital:

 Many members of local communities affected by County Lines believe that the lack of active police numbers per Borough is one of the key reasons for the rise of crime.
 Although the detail of the criminal organisations has been provided to the police, little has been put in place to make changes and disrupt the County Lines infrastructure.

 One of the latest stabbings of a white girl in London has been noted to be the only driving force to implement changes by the police force.
 Yet enough security hasn’t been provided by the government to reduce drug and knife crime in London.